getachewhundera/weekend-redux-feedback-loop/instructionss.md

 create crud routes in router file.

 - Every question will need a component page.//DONE
-    - 4 components/pages for form
+    - 4 components/pages for form//DONE
-        - QuestionOne: How are you feeling today?
+        - QuestionOne: How are you feeling today?//DONE
             - h1- with question//DONE
-            - Input box
+            - Input box //DONE
+            - Input shows up on Review Page //DONE
             - sends to database
             - Score pop up alert requiring an in put
             - Next Button //DONE
-        - QuestionTwo: How well are you understanding the content?
+        - QuestionTwo: How well are you understanding the content?//DONE
             - h1- with question //DONE
-            - Input box
+            - Input box //DONE
+            - Input shows up on Review Page //DONE
             - sends to database
             - Score pop up alert requiring an in put
             - Next Button //DONE
-        - QuestionThree:How well are you being supported?
+        - QuestionThree:How well are you being supported?//DONE
             - h1- with question //DONE
-            - Input box
+            - Input box //DONE
+            - Input shows up on Review Page //DONE
             - sends to database
             - Score pop up alert requiring an in put
             - Next Button //DONE
-        - QuestionFour:Any comments you want to leave?
+        - QuestionFour:Any comments you want to leave?//DONE
             - h1- with question //DONE
-            - Input box
+            - Input box//DONE
-            - comment is optional no pop alert is needed.
+            - comment is optional no pop alert is needed.  //DONE
+            - comment shows up on Review page but is optional //DONE
             - sends to database
             - Next Button //DONE
 - Routes/links in app.jsx //DONE
-- Review page will access all the questions and answers
+- Review page will access all the questions and answers //DONE
     - h1 Review Feedback- notice that youre on feedback page //DONE
-    - shows question summary/ your inputted scoure
+    - shows question summary/ your inputted scores //DONE
     - has submit button //DONE
-        -  submit button is clicked, save the submission in the database. takes you to the submit sucess page.
+        -  submit button is clicked, save the submission in the database.
+        - takes you to the submit sucess page.

-- Submission sucess Page
+- Submission sucess Page //DONE created.
-    - notice that your on this page
+    - notice that your on this page //DONE has text notifying you what page your on.
     - Leave another feedback button //Done
-        - Button that resets form
+        - Button that resets form //DONE
     -